 Exploring Dutch Country is certainly a favorite summer pastime for locals and tourists alike, and the many campgrounds near Lancaster, PA offer even more reasons to visit this beautiful area.

 11 Dutch Country Campgrounds Near Lancaster, PA

-Planning a camping trip to the Keystone State?
+Planning a trip to go camping in Pennsylvania?
 Stop at these campgrounds near Lancaster, PA to dive into the local culture and history and relax by the natural beauty of the Susquehanna River.

 These 11 campgrounds are all known for their quiet, family-friendly camping atmosphere — perfect for unwinding after a day of sightseeing.

 Of all the campgrounds around Lancaster, PA, River Rock Adventures might get you the closest to nature—and its only 30 minutes from downtown Lancaster.
 The fee for three people is $90 ($150 for up to six, $200 for up to ten), but you’re renting the entire campground.
 That’s nearly two acres, with river access, all to yourself!
 Firewood and hammocks are included, but prepare for a primitive camping experience with no running water or hook ups.
 Book this campground directly through The Dyrt for quick access!

 “There are some amenities that make staying here easy, like a camp kitchen area with food prep area separate from the picnic table and solar bag compatible camp shower area but it is a rustic experience overall.” —The Dyrt camper Megan S.

 Up on a hill overlooking the Susquehanna River, Otter Creek Campground is a secluded campground only 30 minutes from Lancaster.
 In addition to wooded hikes, river swimming, boating, and other water sports, there is a riverside playground, boat ramp, and convenient campground amenities such as fee showers and a camp store.